-- The development of the Viento Sur Wind Farm project continues, located in the province of Arauco and consisting of the installation of 43 wind turbines of up to 5 MW of power. - The policies that guide ARAUCO's actions in this area are the Code of Ethics, the Safety, Occupational Health, Environment and Quality Policy, the Energy Efficiency Policy and the Climate Change Policy.
+- Viento Sur Wind Farm Project: Development continues on this project located in the province of Arauco, which involves the installation of 43 wind turbines capable of up to 5 MW of power each. - Guiding Policies: ARAUCO's actions in this area are governed by the Code of Ethics, the Safety, Occupational Health, Environment and Quality Policy, the Energy Efficiency Policy, and the Climate Change Policy.